 Exterior French Door Buying Guide

-Exterior French doors are patio doors that can come as single hinged, double hinged, or as a space-saving sliding door.
+Marvin Replacement exterior French doors are available as single hinged, double hinged, or as a space-saving sliding door.

 Double-hinged exterior French doors fit best in bigger spaces, like a living room that opens to a patio.
 They can also open inwards or outwards.
 Depending upon the configuration, one door can be fixed or both doors can open.
 The additional door adds more natural light.
-Marvin Replacement Inswing French doors come in single hinged, 2, or 3 panel varieties.
+Marvin Replacement’s Inswing French doors come in single hinged, 2, or 3-panel varieties.

-Available in a variety of colors, vinyl French doors appeal to homeowners because of their affordability and versatility, however, vinyl doors can warp over time because vinyl can expand and contract as the seasons change.
+Vinyl French doors appeal to homeowners because of their affordability and versatility.
+Vinyl can come in a variety of colors and can imitate wood.
+Vinyl French doors can warp over time because they can expand in the summer and contract during winter as temperatures fluctuate.